 Native Plant Nursery

 The Preserve has a proud tradition of supplying native plants to community organizations and school groups to promote native plants in the landscape and in gardens throughout the Delaware Valley.
-What began as an informal donation program has grown into a thoughtful grant process to keep up with demand and provide access to native plants to those who have the greatest need.
+What began as an informal donation program has grown into a thoughtful grant process to provide access to native plants to those who have the greatest need.

 Program Background

-The Plant Grants Program enlists a broader audience to help advance our mission to “inspire the appreciation and use of native plants by serving as a sanctuary and an educational resource for conservation and stewardship”.
-The Plant Grants Program provides “starter gardens” comprised of native species to nonprofit organizations and public agencies throughout the Delaware Valley who are engaged in community gardening, restoration, or beautification projects.
-In 2020, the Preserve will set aside 1,500 native plants to support up to 15 projects.
-Each Plant Grant recipient will be awarded up to 100 herbaceous plants, with some shrubs and trees available.
+The Plant Grants Program enlists a broader audience to help advance our mission: “Bowman’s Hill Wildflower Preserve increases the knowledge and use of native plants by serving as an educational resource and destination that inspires conservation action”.
+The Plant Grants Program provides “starter gardens” comprised of native species to nonprofit organizations, educational institutions, and public agencies throughout the Delaware Valley who are engaged in community gardening, restoration, or beautification projects.
+Each Plant Grant recipient will be awarded up to 100 mostly herbaceous plants, with limited shrubs and trees available.

 Program Goals